 - Relevance: RAs should determine whether the services have or could have a relevant (material) impact on the valuation of the assets or liabilities of the relevant entity or on the decision on the application of resolutions tools or on the decision to compensate shareholders and/or creditors.
 Past services linked to assets and liabilities or business having no material value as regards the relevant valuation to be carried out of the target entity might not constitute a conflict of interest. - Time dimension: the difference between the time of the provision of the services and valuation engagement date.
 Services linked to assets and liabilities or business that are no longer part of the relevant entity might not be deemed as posing a material risk of conflict of interest.
 In general, the longer the time period between when the services were provided and the time of the valuation, the less likely that such past services would amount to a material conflict of interest.
-This can be enhanced further by new valuation opinions or audits services having been performed since the original provision of services. - 100 The below table provides a non-exhaustive list of examples where past or current provision of services that might give rise to a conflict of interest and elaborates as to whether these could, as a best practice, be automatically excluded or considered in more detail, including non-exhaustive suggestions on how mitigants could be considered in the RA's assessment, without prejudice of any other circumstance not foreseen in the table below which, in accordance with Delegated Regulation (EU) 2016/1075, would imply the existence of a Col.
+This can be enhanced further by new valuation opinions or audit services having been performed since the original provision of services. - 100 In this assessment, in order to mitigate or exclude the threat to self-review, RAs may consider, on a case-by-case basis, whether the valuer's past services, in particular where valuation-type services are concerned, were reviewed and confirmed by a third party before the independence assessment is carried out.